sladebaumann/sladebrewing/UNTAPPD_SETUP.md

 # Slade Brewing Website - Hybrid Beer Data System

+# ALERT: VIBE CODED - NOT SURE IF THIS ACTUALLY WORKS

 ## Overview

 This website uses a **hybrid approach** to manage beer data: